spanichella/ARIES-story-teller/README.md

 A more in-depth description of the changes and the code in general, as well as possible future improvements can be found in the specific code README [here](combined-pipelines/README.md).

 ![](combined-pipelines/images/swmlogo2.jpg)

-## 4. Summary of Results<a name="section4"></a>
-We used the original "Study" dataset as well as our new "Complete" dataset to experiment with an ML (supervised) pipeline in order to evaluate the pipeline's accuracy.
-Our results with the ML model of the "Complete" dataset have shown better performance compared to the original "Study" dataset.
-While `A` labelled instances in the "Study" dataset have not reached usable values above 0%, in the "Complete" dataset we reached values for precision, recall, and F-measure of at least 42%.

-The original "Study" dataset reached an average accuracy of a precision of 68%, recall of 75%, and F-measure of 71%.
-On the contrary, our "Complete" dataset performed noticeably better with a precision of 93%, recall of 93%, and F-measure of 92%.

-Extending the Dataset has shown significantly better performance and Accuracy in ML pipeline.
-As future work we just suggest extending the dataset for better performance and accuracy.

 ## References
 - [1] S. Panichella and M. Ruiz Requirements-Collector: Automating Requirements Specification from Elicitation Sessions and User Feedback .
 IEEE International Requirements Engineering Conference (RE’20).